 There’s no federal mandate on employee breaks, but some states require them.
 Regardless of what legal requirements you’re under, breaks make total business sense.

-In this article, we’ll tell you why breaks are beneficial and give you a few guidelines to follow.
+This article will tell you why breaks are beneficial and give you a few guidelines to follow.

-6 Benefits of Taking Breaks at Work
+7 Benefits of Taking Breaks at Work

 1. Time to reevaluate your goals for the day